btskinner/rworkshop/_modules/wrangle_two.md

 Mutate
 ------

-To add variables and change existing ones, use the `mutate()`.
+To add variables and change existing ones, use the `mutate()` function.

+Most if not all of the primary tidyverse functions take the data object as the first argument.
+So the `mutate()` function would be `mutate(df, ...)` where `...` is the stuff we want to do.
+Because we’re using the `%>%`, however, we start with the data by itself and pipe it into the `mutate()` function.
+We’ll do this with the rest of the tidyverse functions.
+While not necessary, I think it helps reading through the code: *Starting with the data (`df`), we next create new variables with the `mutate()` function…* and so on.

-Note that with this (and the following) tidyverse functions, you don’t need to use the data frame name with the dollar sign construction and you don’t need to put quotation marks around the column names.
+Note that with tidyverse functions, you usually don’t need to use the data frame name with the dollar sign construction (`df$<var_name>`) and you don’t need to put quotation marks around the column names.
+There are some rare cases where you do, but we won’t get into those.

 ``` r
 ## assign values inside function using = sign (not <-)